 - consider market impact and the conditions of settlement fails at the end of the extension period,

 - consider that MBIs are necessary, appropriate, and proportionate, and consult with ESRB (European Systemic Risk Board) and ESMA (European Securities and Markets Authority)

 - There is no requirement for implementing a T+1 settlement cycle.
 ESMA will report on the potential shortening of the settlement cycle

 The CSDR Refit initiative was initially proposed by the European Commission to simplify the application of the regulation and introduce changes to facilitate cross border services.
 Other measures included in the CSDR Refit agreement cover the simplification of the passporting requirements for CSDs (timeframe, notification, and assessment review), additional possibilities for the provision of banking-type ancillary services (under revised thresholds and conditions) and further cooperation between supervisory authorities by requiring the establishment of colleges of supervisors for certain CSDs.

 CSDR has many implications for our clients.
 These can be broadly categorised as resulting from extended CSD requirements, internalised settlement reporting and the settlement discipline regime.

 Settlement Discipline Regime (SDR)

-SDR affects all market participants and settlement efficiency is key to meet the requirements of SDR in its current or in its yet to be discussed Refit version.
+SDR affects all market participants and settlement efficiency is key to meet the requirements of SDR.

 The Settlement Discipline Regime was designed to harmonise some aspects of the settlement cycle and introduced new rules for cash penalties and buy-ins.
 Trading parties, central counterparties (CCPs) and trading venues are impacted by SDR and, even though the buy-in regime was not enacted in February 2022, they have to comply with the measures relating to cash penalties for settlement failures.
 Those measures have proven intricate to implement since they came into force on 1 February 2022.